J-1 International Student Responsibilities

 Travel Outside United States

-Contact ISA regarding procedures for validating the back of your DS-2019 before you depart the United States temporarily.
+Contact your international student advisor regarding procedures for validating the back of your DS-2019 before you depart the United States temporarily.

 To re-enter the United States you will need a valid J-1 visa, passport, and DS-2019.
-Contact ISA regarding automatic revalidation of visa for brief visits to Canada, Mexico, and most Caribbean islands.
+Contact your international student advisor regarding automatic revalidation of visa for brief visits to Canada, Mexico, and most Caribbean islands.

 Change of Program